Text and Context: Suetonius and Imperial Power (CLA2408)

-- 5. Students will have an understanding of the issues involved in reading in translation and will be able to use commentaries and secondary literature to enhance their reading of ancient texts, as well as being able to identify and appreciate different theoretical approaches to ancient literature.
+- 5. Have an understanding of the issues involved in reading in translation and will be able to use commentaries and secondary literature to enhance their reading of ancient texts, as well as being able to identify and appreciate different theoretical approaches to ancient literature

 ILO: Personal and key skills

-- 7. Through research for seminars and assignments, demonstrate independent and group study skills in research and critical analysis, and organisation and presentation of findings.
+- 7. Demonstrate independent and group study skills in research and critical analysis, through research for seminars and assignments, and organisation and presentation of findings

-- 8. They should also be able to select and organise relevant material and to present this in connected oral and written form, and to discuss issues in a peer group.
+- 8. Select and organise relevant material and to present this in connected oral and written form, and to discuss issues in a peer group

-- 9. Through written assignments and informal seminar presentations demonstrate ability to present a strong argument in coherent oral and written form; through reworking and resubmission of assignments demonstrate ability to reflect on own work, to respond constructively to feedback, and to implement suggestions and improve work on the basis of feedback, new information and developing understanding of the topic.
+- 9. Demonstrate ability to present a strong argument in coherent oral and written form through written assignments and informal seminar presentations; through reworking and resubmission of assignments demonstrate ability to reflect on own work, to respond constructively to feedback, and to implement suggestions and improve work on the basis of feedback, new information and developing understanding of the topic

 Lectures, seminars and individual assignments are integrated into a coherent programme where each element builds on, reinforces and engages with previous elements; lectures, seminars and assignments each contribute something different to your engagement with the subject.